About the Regional Arts Development Fund (RADF)

 Assessment of applications

 Grants are assessed by an external Assessment Panel of eight people, co-chaired by Cr Paul Bishop and Cr Lance Hewlett, Redland City Council.
-These panellists can also apply for grants (and by stating conflict of interest, will not participate in assessing that round of grant applications).
+These panellists can also apply for grants (and by stating a conflict of interest, will not participate in assessing that round of grant applications).

 The information provided in your application will be assessed against the objectives and outcomes identified in the program guidelines by the RADF Volunteer Assessment Panel.
 The RADF Program is competitive and all grants and their value will be awarded based on the recommendations of the RADF Volunteer Assessment Panel.